Looking for a roaming SIM card you can use for international travel?

 If you go to Spain or Greece every year, but very rarely leave the EU, then you should be fine with just an EU roaming SIM.
 If you do one day go to visit long-lost relatives in Australia, you can simply use a roaming add-on to keep costs down.

 On the other hand, if you frequently go to many different international countries, you will want a SIM card with extensive international roaming.
-One of Three’s premium SIMs might be worth considering for frequent international travellers.
+One of Three’s premium SIM cards might be worth considering for frequent worldwide travellers.

 About the author